Over time, marriage ceremonies have changed. Lots! Before 1973, in Australia, it was only possible to get married in a place of worship.

 Of all the compliments that I’ve ever received, “Bronte, you are always on time”, is one of the most special.
-And that’s because punctuality is the key to any celebrant’s work.
-Celebrants maintain timelines for each step before the ceremony – and they arrive at the venue at least 30 minutes before the ceremony.
+And that’s because punctuality is a key to any celebrant’s work.
+Celebrants maintain timelines for each step before the ceremony – and they typically arrive at the venue at least 30 minutes before the ceremony.
 That’s best practice.

 In case yours is not the only wedding for them on that date, they are still efficient and professional

-1. They ensure that the parties to each marriage receive a high level of service.
+- Great celebrants ensure that the parties to each marriage receive a high level of service.
 Each couple deserves the high level of service that the celebrant markets as part of their brand.

 I only take more than one wedding on any given day if I can be satisfied that I can easily and effortlessly get to both venues and be at my best for both couples who want to engage my services.
 Otherwise, I say no to the second couple who wants me to be their celebrant.
 And that’s not an issue for me.

 But their services don’t end with marriage.
 A civil marriage celebrant also takes the extra effort to